Dave-team/Knowledge-base/Errands.md

 *Every 2 weeks*
 Inside of toilet with bleach
-Mop floor with Flash all purpose clear
+Mop floor with Flash all purpose8 clear

 *Every 4 weeks*
 Shower window with vinegar and window cleaning